DPastl/GliderFlightTest/README.md

 ### Windows
 Currently, to run in windows you must first install python.
 Navigate to https://www.python.org/downloads/ and download python, then click the installer and install python.
+Download the repository files for this project by clicking "Download zip" above.
 The main.py file can then be run by double clicking the file.
 A Compiled Windows executable is planned but not yet implemented (the developers don't actually have windows computers).

 ## Example